 Your smile is one of the most important things!
 When you hand over your CV to the recruiter, don’t forget to smile, be genuine and natural.
 Talk clearly, but not too loudly, be polite and don’t reject eye contact.
 Keep your smile and be friendly with an open attitude during the whole day.

 If you pass the assessment day you get an invitation for the final interview.
-That’s the point when quality photos are really matter.
-You will get bunch of questions, some of them might be sudden, but don’t panic.
+That’s the point when quality photos are really important.
+You will get bunch of questions, some of them might be unexpected, but don’t panic.
 Answer sincerely, think before you start talking and you will be fine.
+For an idea of what types of questions you might be asked you can download this free interview question guide.

 The training college